DmytroKorobkoUA/node-express-api/README.md

 ## Features

+- **User Registration and Authentication**: Allows users to register and log in using JWT tokens.
+- **User Management**: Admins can manage users, including creating, updating, and deleting users.
+- **User Roles**: Supports various user roles, including admin and regular users.
 - **CRUD Operations**: Create, read, update, and delete tasks.
 - **Database Integration**: Uses PostgreSQL as the database with Sequelize ORM for object-relational mapping.
 - **Environment Configuration**: Utilizes dotenv for environment variable management.